 Focusing on warm/cold colors work wonders and you can easily see this contrast but balanced scheme happening in nature all the time!

 Just look at a beach, the yellow sand, blending with the vibrant blue sky.
+These are very contrasting colours.

 You wouldn’t think such an ordinary view to be complementary, but now that you think about it, it makes perfect sense and look how good it looks!